 So sharing and helping others is rewarding in itself.

 7. Wisdom is wealth

 Wisdom is wealth.
 It grows from your experiences.
 It outweighs any kind of material wealth.
 Wisdom is wealth that cannot be stolen away by others.
-A person with wisdom does not look for temporary fortune, does not seek for their own gain and interest, but instead, a person with wisdom is the only one who can truly be selfless and unselfish.
+A person with wisdom does not look for temporary fortune, and does not seek for their own gain and interest, but instead, a person with wisdom is the only one who can truly be selfless and unselfish.

-A person with wisdom knows how to let go when the need arises, knows when to advance and when to retreat, knows what should be done and what should not be done.
+A person with wisdom knows how to let go when the need arises, knows when to advance and when to retreat, and knows what should be done and what should not be done.

 8. Encourage good destiny

 Praise others generously and appropriately, and the reward can far exceed the few good words that you have shared.
 Genuine compliments are uplifting and may inadvertently help someone else achieve their goals.
 The intangible rewards for the other person may be incalculable.
 Forming good friendships with others will be repaid with good accomplishments in return.